SRoddis/BricksFx/README.md

 `"Keep your code away from your Framework and DI-Container"`

-* What? `BricksFx` will help you to cut your Application in to small Modules (Bricks) and you can easily reused your Code in another Project.
+* What? `BricksFx` will help you to cut your Code into small Bricks (Modules) and make it easy to reused it another Project.
 * How?
-Just seed up a `IPlattform` where you can stick your Bricks together.
+Just use `Brick` for your code and seed up a `IPlattform` where you can stick your Bricks (Modules) together.
 Just like Lego-Bricks...
 KISS!
 * Why?
 Because I'am a Programmer and everyone is talking about reusability, but I am honest...
-I have rarely seen Programmers reusing Code.
+I have rarely seen Programmers reusing Code in other Projects.
 The most of the Time it was to deep embedded.

 # Installation